DanParkinson/project-4-elite/AGILE.md

 I have decided to make sure that tables have a capacity assigned to them and that reservations are only accepted if the capacity can hold the table. this SHOULD be a simple change in logic for how the seat is assigned. the hard part will be to make sure that a reservation of two people take up the smallest table possible.
 This was simpler than I thought.

 ## Phase 7
 Now to do some automated testing.
-I also need to update the manul testing in TESTING.md
+I also need to update the manual testing in TESTING.md

 # fixes